pr0kuk/HW_2year/trans/readme.md

 #### Description

 This program moves the file specified by the first argument for "a.out" to the file.copy located in the directory of the "hand" program. <br>
-First, the "hand" starts and prints its pid, then the out is started. "a.out" sends a SIGCONT welcome signal to the "hand" so that the "hand" recognizes the sender and remembers its pid. (note: the hand remembers only the first sender, the rest are ignored and fall into an endless loop).<br>
+First, the "hand" starts and prints its pid, then the out is started. "a.out" sends a SIGCONT welcome signal to the "hand" so that the "hand" recognizes the sender and remembers its pid. <br>(note: the hand remembers only the first sender, the rest are ignored and fall into an endless loop).<br>
  The "a.out" program reads sequentially bytes from a file.
-Splits them into bits and sends SIGUSR1 if bit is 0, and SIGUSR2 if bit is 1.
-After sending signal "a.out" fall into an endless loop until the SIGUSR1 is received from "hand".
-The "hand" program receives signals and writes them to an array of 8 numbers.
+Splits them into bits and sends SIGUSR1 if bit is 0, and SIGUSR2 if bit is 1.<br> After sending signal "a.out" fall into an endless loop until the SIGUSR1 is received from "hand".<br> The "hand" program receives signals and writes them to an array of 8 numbers.
 When the array is full, the "hand" glues one byte of 8 bits and writes it to file.copy.<br>
 After "a.out" has read all the bytes, it sends a SIGTERM signal indicating the end of the file.<br> If one of the programs receives a SIGINT signal, it sends SIGKILL to itself and to the other program